 - The opinions of people outside of your organization

 There are generally four different types of diversity: internal, external, organizational, and worldview—and you should aim to understand and represent them all.
-Keep reading to learn more about each one and how diversity affects the workplace.
+Keep reading to learn more about each one and how diverse employees affect the workplace.

 Why Is Workplace Diversity Important?